h3ravel/website/guide/deeper/musket.md

 );
 ```

-### Multiple Choice Questions [WIP]
+### Multiple Choice Questions

-For predefined options, use the `choice` method.
-It allows you to specify the available options and an optional default index:
+> **WIP:** Multiple-choice inputs currently under integration.

+The `choice()` method restricts input to predefined options.
+You can specify a default selection by index:

 ```ts
 const name = await this.choice('What is your name?', ['Legacy', 'Kaylah'], 0);
 ```

-You can also control how many attempts are allowed and whether users can select multiple options:
+Allow multiple selections or limit attempts:

 ```ts
 const selected = await this.choice(